Flashminat0/hp-probook-450-g5-big-sur-opencore-efi-files/README.md

 efi files for big sur hackintosh opencore on hp probook 450 g5

-### PLEASE READ THIS AND USE THE RELEASE VERSIONS I WROTE WHATS WORK AND WHAT DOSENT THERE
+### PLEASE READ THIS AND USE THE RELEASE VERSIONS, I WROTE WHATS WORK AND WHAT DOSENT THERE
 - in the future there may be more than 1 release so 👀 look there

 use gensmbios and fill up the respective fields in config.plist